 A clerical error is an error in drafting the bid, and may include without limitation typographical errors, arithmetic errors, and transposition and other errors in transferring numbers from work sheets to the bid form.
 If a clerical error is apparent on the face of the bid and the correction also is apparent on the face of the bid, the Port shall correct the error before evaluating bids.
 A discrepancy between a unit price and an extended bid item price is a clerical error and shall be corrected by giving precedence to the unit price.
 If an error not apparent on the face of the bid is brought to the Port's attention, the bidder may submit evidence to establish that the error is a clerical error.
 If it is clear from the face of the bid or from evidence submitted by the bidder that an error is a clerical error, rather than an error in judgment, but the correction of the error is not apparent on the face of the bid, the bidder may either withdraw its bid without forfeiting its bid security under ORS 279B.055(3)(c), or agree to proceed with the public contract as bid, without correcting the error.
-If the bidder takes neither of those actions, the Port shall reject the bid as non-responsive.
+If the bidder may not correct a clerical error if the correction is not apparent on the face of the bid error and shall reject the bid as non-responsive.
 A bidder may not correct a clerical error if the correction is not apparent on the face of the bid.